Sky Garden – The Best Place for FREE Panoramic Views over London

 Is it free to go to the Sky Garden?

-One of the best parts of the Sky Garden is that it’s totally free of charge on weekdays from 10 am to 6 pm and during weekends, between 11 am and 9 pm.
+One of the best parts of the Sky Garden is that it’s free of charge on weekdays from 10 am to 6 pm and during weekends, between 11 am and 9 pm.

 Although walk-ins are accepted, it’s highly recommended to book a free access ticket, up to three weeks in advance of your visit.
 New batches of tickets are released on Mondays.